 CORE 170 — Decisions in a Data-driven World (3)

 Prerequisite: CORE 110.

 The volume of data available to help us make decisions is increasing at a staggering rate.
 How do we sort through data to find what is relevant and useful?
 How do we evaluate, organize and interpret information to make good decisions?
 This course will focus on data-rich topics drawn from disparate fields such as health, science and technology, and political science to develop the ability to reason and work with data, as well as understand and present arguments supported by quantitative evidence.

 Women leading in all ways and all walks of life need a solid understanding of financial topics.
 Three major categories will be covered in this course to provide that: first, broad economic concepts, which will provide a foundational understanding; second, organizational financial mechanisms; and finally financial literacy for the individual (e.g., understanding credit and personal investing).
 Each category will include hands-on learning.

 CORE 210 — Contemporary Ethical Questions (3)

 Prerequisites: CORE 120, CORE 130 and sophomore standing.

-Global climate change, human migration and technological manipulation of genes all present pressing ethical questions for which no clear-cut answers exist.
+Global climate change, human migration, and technological manipulation of genes all present pressing ethical questions for which no clear-cut answers exist.
 This course helps students address such complex issues by introducing them to major branches of philosophical ethics and then helping them apply these diverse perspectives to propose solutions.
-All sections initially follow a common syllabus of theoretical readings; then each section concentrates on contemporary ethical dilemmas in particular sphere (e.g., medicine, business, law, etc.).
+All sections initially follow a common syllabus of theoretical readings; then each section concentrates on contemporary ethical dilemmas in particular spheres (e.g., medicine, business, law, etc.).